fred-wang/MozSummitMathML/README.md

        There is also an [online LaTeX editor](http://latexml.mathweb.org/editor) with on-the-fly preview.
-     - By default, **LibreOffice** uses a "semi-WYSIWYG" editor that is, you enter a simple "StarMath" syntax and have access to a math preview and to an equation panel with predefined constructions.
+     - By default, **LibreOffice** uses a "semi-WYSIWYG" editor that is, you enter a simple "StarMath" syntax and you have access to a math preview and to an equation panel with predefined constructions.
       There is an experimental WYSIWYG
       editor that